dokosho02/paddlePulverizer/README.md

 ## Introduction

 1. page layout analysis of a pdf document
-2. text reflow of the pdf document for reading on kindle paperwhite 3
+2. text reflow of the pdf document for reading on a kindle paperwhite 3

 ## Dependencies